Skip to main content

 How Cyclobenzaprine works

 Cyclobenzaprine is a muscle relaxant.
-It works in the brain to help relieve muscle spasms, pain, and tenderness.
+It's thought to act in the brainstem and spinal cord to relieve muscle spasms, pain, and tenderness.

 HOURS